KaushikShivam/lights-out/README.md

-# LightsOut - Lights Out is a logic/puzzle game, played on a gird of individual lights, which can either be lit or unlit.
-The puzzle is won when when all of the lights are turned off.
+# LightsOut - Puzzle Game

-[RollDice](https://lightsoutofficial.netlify.com/) Lights Out is a logic/puzzle game, played on a gird of individual lights, which can either be lit or unlit.
+[Lights Out](https://lightsoutofficial.netlify.com/) Lights Out is a logic/puzzle game, played on a gird of individual lights, which can either be lit or unlit.
 The puzzle is won when when all of the lights are turned off.

 ![GameHub Screenshot](screenshot.png)